In today’s article and following lockdown restrictions, I thought I’d talk about something which could be a huge benefit to your training.

 Today, we will talk about the solution for hitting your shoulders, (specifically side delts) like you never have before – so you can get them to grow like crazy!
-If you don’t care about training at home because you have access to the gym, this article will still be useful for you because we will be talking about dumbbell lateral raises which can be done both at the gym or at home.
+This is going to take very little equipment and all you will need is a pair of dumbbells.

 I will gather the most important principles that I have learnt through my experience training almost every single day for nine years!
 Many times I have been stuck with less equipment to train with than expected, and this is why I found great alternatives to this “issue”.